6mile/DevSecOps-Playbook/README.md

 ![DevSecOps Continuous Improvement](devsecops-controls.jpg)

-## Whats left to do?
+## What's left to do?

+- [x] vulnerability assessment
-- [ ] vulnerability assessment
+- [ ] map all the APRA and NIST examples

-  Identifies missing HTTP security headers
+- Identifies missing HTTP security headers
-  Identifies whether appropriate security controls like WAF, firewalls, and CSP are being used Identifies vulnerabilities in your web application and public assets Identifies mis-configured WAF or CDN
+- Identifies whether appropriate security controls like WAF, firewalls, and CSP are being used
+- Identifies vulnerabilities in your web application and public assets
+- Identifies mis-configured WAF or CDN
-  Finds WAF bypass attacks for Akamai, Cloudflare & Imperva Identifies sovereignty issues for your data or transit Identifies SSL/TLS misconfigurations
+- Finds WAF bypass attacks for Akamai, Cloudflare & Imperva
-  Finds loadbalancing, proxy or reverse-proxy issues Identifies insecure or out of date dependencies in your public assets Identifies security and availability differences in your dev, staging and prod environments Track all changes to the security, techstack and availability profiles of your application environments Let's you schedule daily, weekly or monthly scans Provides historical data on your applications via API or web UI Notifies you when your application changes for the worse Notifies you when one of your environments changes relative to the others (dev changes relative to prod) Provides insights on how to add a missing security control to a specific application Identifies when it’s easier to apply a security control in cloud provider rather than on your web service
+- Identifies sovereignty issues for your data or transit
+- Identifies SSL/TLS misconfigurations
+- Finds loadbalancing, proxy or reverse-proxy issues
+- Identifies insecure or out of date dependencies in your public assets
+- Identifies security and availability differences in your dev, staging and prod environments
+- Track all changes to the security, techstack and availability profiles of your application environments
+- Let's you schedule daily, weekly or monthly scans
+- Provides historical data on your applications via API or web UI
+- Notifies you when your application changes for the worse
+- Notifies you when one of your environments changes relative to the others (dev changes relative to prod)
+- Provides insights on how to add a missing security control to a specific application
+- Identifies when it’s easier to apply a security control in cloud provider rather than on your web service

 APRA 234 ATM G:
 Design reviews, penetration tests, code review and scanning, network traffic analysis, fault testing, fuzzing